College Application Week: Get Involved

 - Connect with prospective students: send a note to students on your prospect list who attend high schools that are hosting CAW events.
 Remind them that CAW is coming up and encourage them to consider using their school's event to submit an application to your school.
 You can find an updated list of sites (and their CEEB codes) here.

 - Support site coordinators/school counselors: contact site coordinators to let them know you're available to answer any questions they might have about the application process.
 If your institution has special or unusual requirements, consider writing up a brief (one-page) document that you can send to coordinators to have handy on the day(s) of their event.
-You can find a list of coordinators and their contact information here.

 - Offer on-site admissions: if your school offers instant admissions, consider doing it during an official CAW event.
 These events are often high energy and full of excitement - students who are admitted to your school during CAW will be your best advocates in encouraging their friends to also apply.
 Plus, you'll have fun being there and seeing the enthusiasm and joy surrounding the initiative.